ekoteq/replybot/README.md

 	the "Manage Server" permission on the server they wish to invite the bot to.

 ## Token Reset
-1. Click the "Bot" tab on the left side of the screen.
+1. Click the "Oauth2" tab on the left side of the screen.

 2. Click the "Reset Secret" button to generate your bot's secret token, used to connect to the API and gateway.

 3. Copy the token and paste it into the `.env` file in the `DISCORD_TOKEN` field.
 You will not have access to this token via the website again, so be sure to save it before you leave the page.

-# Configuration Setup
+# Configuration Seetup
 The config file hosts all major settings that the bot uses.

 The bot will not run without a config file, but a default file will be created if one does not exist.